wxleong/tpm2-cmd-ref/README.md

 $ tpm2_flushcontext session.ctx
 ```

-Example with only expiration set:
+Example with only expiration set.
+The expiration is based on TPM time:
 ```
 # create a signing authority
 $ openssl genrsa -out authority_sk.pem 2048